pendi12/mineshaft/README.md

 ### Blueprint - D3 | Data Visualization & Management
 Data management and comprhensive visualization is a top priority.

-Via Blueprint (Palantir) and D3 (VX) advanced table managemenxt and real-time visualization can be quickly implemented.
+Via Blueprint (Palantir) and D3 (VX) advanced table management and real-time visualization can be quickly implemented.
 Interactive graphs and high-performant data management could provide continued profits for small and medium sized mining operations for a number of reasons.

 ### **Blueprint Tables - Advanced Data Sorting**
-Mining rigs generate a steadyflow of structured data.
+Mining rigs generate a steady-flow of structured data.
 What's important is the ability to organize the data in meaningful ways.
 The Blueprint Core and Blueprint Table library provide the ability arbitraility sort data using any number of unique parameters.

 *"Because the table is data-agnostic, you can display complex data in the table and perform arbitrary operations on it."*

 Blueprint *is optimized for building complex, data-dense web interfaces for desktop applications.*
 [![Blueprint](/internals/screenshot/blueprintTable.png)](http://redux.js.org/)

-### **D3 + VX - Real Time Data Visuilization**
+### **D3 + VX - Real Time Data Visualization**
 The VX React Library wraps the D3 data visualization library with React mentality of passing props down the DOM tree.
 ![Mineshaft Dashboard](/internals/screenshot/dashboardDataHeatmap.png)
 ![Mineshaft Dashboard](/internals/screenshot/dashboardBarChart.png)
 *"vx is collection of reusable low-level visualization components. vx combines the power of d3 to generate your visualization with the benefits of react for updating the DOM."*
 [![VX Areas](/internals/screenshot/vxAreas.png)](https://vx-demo.now.sh/areas)

 ## GraphQL | Decoupled Data Flow
 Mineshaft state management is implemented via the Apollo GraphQL Client (apollo-client) and Express Graphql (express-graphql) to manage retrieve complex data structures retrieval.